-Problem-Solving Process - The problem-solving process is a way you can help a woman figure out how to handle situations or feelings that may set the stage for having a cigarette. - The goal of problem-solving is to come up with one or more practical, realistic way to handle a high-risk smoking situation or feeling without smoking so the woman will be prepared to handle the situation when it comes up in the future.
-Steps of Problem-Solving 1.
-Clearly define the problem: Ask the woman to identify as specifically as possible what the situation or feeling was that created an urge to smoke.
+The problem-solving process is a way you can help a woman figure out how to handle situations or feelings that may set the stage for having a cigarette.

+The goal of problem-solving is to come up with one or more practical, realistic way to handle a high-risk smoking situation or feeling without smoking so the woman will be prepared to handle the situation when it comes up in the future.

+Steps of Problem-Solving

+1. Clearly define the problem: Ask the woman to identify as specifically as possible what the situation or feeling was that created an urge to smoke.
 Get a clear; concrete definition of the problem.

 Examples:

-- I was at a friend's house, and my friend lit up a cigarette. - I had an argument with my husband, and was feeling angry with him. - The kids were driving me crazy, and I needed a break from them. - 2.
+- " I was at a friend's house, and my friend lit up a cigarette. - " I had an argument with my husband, and was feeling angry with him. - " The kids were driving me crazy, and I needed a break from them. - 2.
 Come up with possible solutions: Ask the woman to think of several different things she could do to handle the situation or feeling without smoking.
 Don't evaluate the solutions at this point, just ask her to come up with a couple of possibilities. - 3.
-Add to her list of possible solutions: Suggest a couple of possibilities to add to the list (use your tabbed sections as guides).
-Still don't evaluate the solutions yet. - 4.
+Add to her list of possible solutions: Suggest a couple of possibilities to add to the list (use the sections of the appendix as guides).
+Still, don't evaluate the solutions yet. - 4.
 Choose one or two solutions from the list to try out: Go over the list of solutions with the woman and ask her which ones could really be used in the situation described.
-Be sure that she feels that the solution or solutions chosen are practical and doable.
-If none is realistic, repeat Steps 2, 3, & 4. - 5.
+Be sure that she feels that the solution(s) chosen are practical and doable.
+If none is realistic, repeat Steps 2, 3, and 4. - 5.
 Get agreement to try out solution: Ask her if she would be willing to try out the solution the next time she is faced with the problem situation or feeling.
 Tell her you'd like to hear how it worked the next time you talk with her.
-Preparation for Quitting Smoking Most successful ex-smokers quit by setting a Quit Day and stopping completely on that day.
-If a woman is not ready to set a Quit Day, suggest that she cut down the number of cigarettes she smokes in preparation for quitting.
-If a woman has set a Quit Day, suggest the following as ways to prepare: